-“I truly believe Iowa State is the nation’s leader in producing food animal veterinarians,” said Dr. Pat Halbur, the acting dean of the College of Veterinary Medicine.
+“I truly believe Iowa State is the nation’s leader in producing food animal veterinarians,” said Dr. Pat Halbur, the Dr. Stephen G. Juelsgaard Interim Dean of Veterinary Medicine.
 “Iowa has a very diverse, $32.5 billion animal agriculture industry.
 The College of Veterinary Medicine has created a teaching program that builds a strong base of knowledge in our classrooms and labs and emphasizes hands-on experiences in our hospital and in the most progressive livestock and poultry production systems to have students practice ready on day one.”

 Halbur’s contention is boasted by a number of facts including:

 - Iowa State ranks first in the nation amongst veterinary teaching hospitals in food animal patient count according to the most recent numbers reported by the AAVMC.